BNasmith/PTForsyth/PTFWorkofChrist.md

 use for convenience' sake the word totality.
 (People turn up their noses at a word like that, and they say it smells of philosophy.
-Well, philosophy has not a bad smell !
+Well, philosophy has not a bad smell!
 You cannot have a proper theology unless you have a